 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-Airfare; single supplement for hotel accommodations; travel insurance; Galapagos National Park fee; airport taxes and fees; Galapagos Transit Card; gratuities for yacht crew, guides and naturalists; items of a personal nature including, but not limited to: laundry, any bottled or alcoholic beverages that are not specifically included, excess baggage charges, wetsuit rental, phone/fax charges; travel health insurance (required to enter Ecuador).
+Airfare; single supplement for hotel accommodations; travel insurance; Galapagos National Park fee (on trips before 3/15/2018); airport taxes and fees; Galapagos Transit Card; gratuities for yacht crew, guides and naturalists; items of a personal nature including, but not limited to: laundry, any bottled or alcoholic beverages that are not specifically included, excess baggage charges, wetsuit rental, phone/fax charges; travel health insurance (required to enter Ecuador).

 Minimum Passenger Requirement/Small Group Yacht Exceptions: